SDenn12/control_flow/README.md

 ## Functions
 ```
-# create a function that takes two arguments
+# create a class which contains functions

 class Calculator: